 - The account must be assigned the sysadmin role on the SQL server in order to query and administer SQL, and the SQL service startup account should be a domain account. - The account must be a member of the Domain Admins group.
-If your security policies do not allow use of this group, see DNS on page 512 and use the instructions under the Double-Take DFO utility to use a non-Domain Admins account. - 11.
-Click Next to continue. - 12.
-You have many options available for your SQL job.
-Configure those options that are applicable to your environment.
+If your security policies do not allow use of this group, see DNS on page 365 and use the instructions under the Double-Take DFO utility to use a non-Domain Admins account. - Click Next to continue.